Navigating Union Dynamics in a Large Organization: Any Tips for a Newcomer?

 You may please give some briefing about the management structure, union structure, your company's present style of handling the union, frequency of negotiations with the union, etc.

-You may also read your HR dept. files to know how the management - union relation has evolved in your company?
+You may also read your HR dept. files to know how the management-union relation has evolved in your company?

-Is it a regsitered union?
+Is it a registered union?

-Is it a recognised union?
+Is it a recognized union?

 Hope you understand.